-In 2017 the council is still going strong, and meeting regularly.
-Both governors and senior staff believe that the work to engage parents has made a significant contribution to raising achievement and gaining the support of the community.
+In 2017 the group is still going strong, and is meeting regularly.
+Governors and senior staff believe that the work to engage parents has made a significant contribution to raising achievement and gaining the support of the community.

 Dartington Primary School, Devon